rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

  pkts bytes target     prot opt in     out     source               destination
 ```

-We see three default chains, INPUT, FORWARD and OUTPUT, with the first line of output in each chain indicating the chain name (INPUT/FORWARD/OUTPUT in this case), followed by the default policy (ACCEPT).
+We see three default chains, INPUT, FORWARD, and OUTPUT, with the first line of output in each chain indicating the chain name (INPUT/FORWARD/OUTPUT in this case), followed by the default policy (ACCEPT).

 The following is a proposed structure diagram of iptables, where traffic passes through the INPUT chain and then enters the upper protocol stack, such as: